War Related Illness and Injury Study Center

 About the WRIISCThe War Related Illness and Injury Study Center (WRIISC) is a national program dedicated to Veterans’ post-deployment health concerns and unique health care needs.
 We develop and provide post-deployment health expertise to Veterans and their health care providers through clinical care, research, education, and risk communication.
 As a tertiary care center, we partner with referring providers and their health care teams to support the care of Veterans.
-The WRIISC is part of VA’s Post Deployment Health Services, a VA Delivered Foundational Service.
+The WRIISC is part of VA’s Post Deployment Health Services, a VA Delivered Core Service.
 This means our work is fundamental to VA’s mission and is rarely found outside of VA.

 News and Announcements

-Telehealth for Veterans
+Telehealth for Veterans (COVID-19 Schedule)

 - Weekly Phone-Based Yoga Nidra Class for Veterans

-- Phone-Based Mindfulness Meditation Class for Veterans

-- see attachment for upcoming dates and times.
+- Phone-Based Mindfulness Meditation Class for Veterans - see attachment for upcoming dates and times.

 - NEW!
 Military and Veteran Specific On-Demand Training Now Available on Deployment Related Exposures!